Trushar07/ShopEase/README.md

 - DELETE `/store/customers/{id}` - Delete customer

 ### Orders
+These endpoints are secured and only authenticated users and admins can access them.
 - GET `/store/orders/` - List all orders if user is admin otherwise only orders of a user
 - GET `/store/orders/{id}/` - Retrieve a single order by ID
 - PATCH `/store/orders/{id}` - Update an order (only admin users)